timm/shortr/etc/src/docs/lib.md

 Run some tests.

 If  `opt.go=="all"`, then run all tests, sorted on their name.
-Before each test, reset random seed and the options `opts.
+Before each test, reset random seed and the options in `opts`.